MathijsTak/AI-Creator/README.md

 ## Own research
 To know more about heart failure, we did some research on the heart.
 We learned how to heart functions and how heart failure can arise.
 To read more about the research we did, click [here](https://github.com/MathijsTak/Pacemaker-ai/raw/main/The%20heart.docx)

+What we discoverd was that the factors that can improve the chance of a heart failure are in line with the model.
+Like higher cholesterol, blood pressure and glucose.
+With these results

 ## Product
 We made a program that is able to create and train a model and then predict unknown data

 ### Installation
-- Download the latest realease
+- Download the latest release (you can use the zip or exe file)
-- Extract the zip file on your computer
+- Extract the zip file on your computer or install the program using the exe file
+- Find the installation folder or where you extracted the zip file and open GUI.exe

 ### How to use
-- Open the file named 'Pacemaker AI.exe'
+- Open the file named 'GUI.exe'
 - When the program starts for the first time you need to select the dataset (csv file) you want to use.
 (This has to be one of the datasets given below)
 - To create an AI go to File and select New File
 - Here you can set differend parameters for the AI